Huitzila, Zacatecas

-Huitzila is a small town in Mexico, located in the Sierra Madre Occidental in the far south of Zacatecas state, at 21°13'21.8" N, 103°36'26.5" W and at an elevation of some 1900 metres.
-It is part of the Municipality of Teul de González Ortega.
+Huitzila is a small town located in the Sierra Madre Occidental in the far south of the Mexican state of Zacatecas, at 21°13'21.8" N, 103°36'26.5" W and at an elevation of some 1900 metres.
+It is part of the municipality of Teúl de González Ortega.
 It is often grouped with its close neighbour, Milpillas de Allende.
 The two towns are connected by road to Zacatecas, Guadalajara and Benito Juárez.